UK consolidates Bank of England's bank supervision role

+* Says board elects Sun Shuming as chairman, appoints Lin Zhihai as general manager

-LONDON Britain's government unveiled plans on Tuesday to centralize financial regulation further at the Bank of England and reinforce its own powers to shield taxpayers from having to prop up failing lenders in future.
+LONDON, July 21 Britain's government unveiled plans on Tuesday to centralise financial regulation further at the Bank of England and reinforce its own powers to shield taxpayers from having to prop up failing lenders in future.

 British finance minister George Osborne published a consultation paper to reform the regulatory system just two years after a shake-up aimed at plugging gaps highlighted by a "light touch" regulatory regime that failed to spot the 2007-09 financial crisis coming.